rachit-051/CodeVault/README.md

 # CodeVault
-My personal code vault with all of my major projects
+My personal repository that includes all of my major projects